Humanities Cultural Programme

 Students will be a key focus of the Cultural Programme.
 They will meet, learn from and collaborate with some of the leading figures in the arts.
 They will put on plays, exhibitions and performances.
 They will work with academics across Oxford and the wider world to discuss how the Humanities can contribute to key issues like the environment.

-The Cultural Programme is guided by a Steering Group of leading experts at Oxford University, chaired by Professor Philip Bullock, Director of The Oxford Research Centre in the Humanities (TORCH).
+The Cultural Programme is guided by a Steering Group of leading experts at Oxford University, chaired by Professor Wes Williams, Director of The Oxford Research Centre in the Humanities (TORCH).
 Its members are:

 - Professor Daniel Grimley, Deputy Head of the Humanities Division